China Talent Visa (R)

 First, applicants need to ask the Chinese organization inviting them to apply online for the Confirmation Letter for High Level Foreign Talents, which may take five working days for processing.

-Then prepare other documents mentioned above and submit all these documents to the Chinese embassy, consulate or Chinese Visa Application Service Center (CVASC) wherever available either in person or by someone else or entrusted travel agent.
-Appointment is not required.
-Meanwhile, mail applications are not acceptable by most embassies and consulates.
+Then prepare other documents mentioned above and submit all these documents to the Chinese embassy, consulate or Chinese Visa Application Service Center (CVASC) wherever available in person or by someone else or entrusted travel agent.
+Appointment is usually required.
+Meanwhile, mail applications are not acceptable by most embassies, consulates and CVASC.
 In cases where application by post at CVASC is available, extra service fee might be charged.

 The normal processing takes about 4 working days and can be shortened to two working days only upon the request of the applicant.
 The same applies to the applicant’s spouse and minor children.